 I also used burlap for the table runner (see more about the table below).

 We also got a great deal on a jumbo inflatable pirate, which the kids loved.
-(After Elias’s party, I donated it to the kids’ school.)
+(After Elias's party, I donated it to the kids' school.)
+Amazon has tons of inflatable pirate decorations.

 I created a pirate backdrop using burlap, some decorative net from a friend and a pirate bunting.
 I attached the burlap with duct tape to our siding, then used safety pins to attach the netting and bunting.
 The problem was the combination of the weight and the humidity made it so the backdrop kept falling.
 By the end of the party, we had as much duct tape as burlap on the wall.
 It would have been better to attach the burlap with rope, like a curtain or use a Background Support System.